 We have replaced outdated, inefficient computers/technology – all without using taxpayer funds.

-Our department began a program to serve county entities such as the prison and solicitor’s office with scanned court and documents instead of hard copies, thereby saving resources and improving efficiency.
+Our department began a program to serve county entities, such as the prison, Adult Probation and Parole, and the Solicitor’s Office, with scanned court documents instead of hard copies.
+Thereby saving resources and improving efficiency.